About The Project

 Project Organizers & Contact Us: The IDEA Team

-As part of this 2022 LSTA-funded project, Libraries Talk About Race, a team of system consultants from across Wisconsin was convened and named “The IDEA (Inclusion, Diversity, and Equity in Action) Team.”
+As part of the 2022 LSTA-funded project, WI Libraries Talk About Race is a team of system consultants from across Wisconsin named “The IDEA (Inclusion, Diversity, and Equity in Action) Team.”
 The purpose of this team is to facilitate and organize statewide professional learning on topics related to diversity, equity, and inclusion (DEI) for Wisconsin library staff members.
-In 2021/2022, the primary focus for the team is on race and racial equity.
+In 2021/2022, the primary focus for the team was on race and racial equity.

 Please contact any IDEA Team member with questions, suggestions, or to request any accommodations: